-The complaints Panel will consist of a minimum of three people, at least two senior Witherslack Group staff with no prior involvement or knowledge of the complaint and at least one of the panel members will be independent of the management and running of the school or the proprietary body, e.g., independent visitor/advocate, an officer of the local authority etc
+The complaints Panel will consist of a minimum of three people, at least two senior Witherslack Group staff with no prior involvement or knowledge of the complaint and at least one of the panel members will be independent of the management and running of the school or the proprietary body, e.g., independent visitor/advocate, an officer of the local authority etc. The Regional Director will request an external panel member from the Witherslack Group Head of Quality Assurance.

+Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Complaints Panel.
 The Panel will decide whether to deal with the complaint by inviting parties to a meeting or through written representations, but in making their decision they will be sensitive to the complainant's needs.